jpbaselj/Predict-NFL-Scores/README.md

 ## Modeling
 [Modeling Notebook](https://github.com/jpbaselj/Predict-NFL-Scores/blob/main/Cap2_4_Modeling.ipynb)

-Due to the nature of the data, a modified time series approach was used to train and evaluate the models.
+Due to the recency-dependant nature of NFL performance data, a modified time series approach was used to train and evaluate the models.
 TimeSeriesSplit from scikit-learn was employed to create train/test splits, visualized in the lower half of this comparison graphic:

 ![Time Based Split](https://github.com/jpbaselj/Predict-NFL-Scores/blob/main/documentation/time_based_split.png)